 This limits the amount of a particular kind of Time-Off an employee with this plan may earn in one year from all three sources available.
 There are a total of three sources of earned Time-Off.
 They are:

 2. The Initial Deposit entered on the Time-Off Assignments screen

 3. A Positive Adjustment entered on the Transactions screen

 If you enter an amount in this column that matches the amount the plan alone will accrue to employees, you will not be able to enter additional Time-Off as an Initial Deposit for this year or as a Positive Adjustment for this year.

-If you enter a zero in this column, you are saying there is no limit to what an employee may earn in a given year.
-The employees will still only earn what the plan causes them to earn but a zero in this column frees you up to manually add more time-Off later if you wish as an Initial Deposit or as a Positive Adjustment.
+If you enter a zero in this column, there will be no limit to how much time-off an employee may earn in a given year.
+The employee will still only earn what the plan causes them to earn but a zero in this column frees you up to manually add more time-Off later if you wish as an Initial Deposit or as a Positive Adjustment.

 Examples of why you may want the freedom to adjust the balance up beyond what the plan alone will accrue to someone:

 - An employee performs an act of heroism or community service.

 - An employee needs to roll Time-Off over from one Time-Off Bank to another.